From China to Japan, extreme cold is gripping East Asia. Experts say it's the 'new norm' - KTVZ

 ‘New norm’

-Yeh Sang-wook, a climate professor at Hanyang University in Seoul, attributed the extreme cold wave on the Korean Peninsula to arctic winds from Siberia, adding that more snow in South Korea this year was due to the melting of Arctic ice caps from a warming climate.
+Yeh Sang-wook, a climate professor at Hanyang University in Seoul, attributed the extreme cold wave on the Korean Peninsula to Arctic winds from Siberia, adding that the cold wave in South Korea this year was partly due to the melting of Arctic ice caps from a warming climate.

 “There has been a record melting last year and this year,” he said.
 “When sea ice is melted, the sea opens up, sending up more vapor into air, leading to more snow in the north.”